whitneyburton/portfolios/README.markdown

 * Carefully read the `submission_guidelines.markdown` to understand how your portfolio should be written/submitted
 * Read a sample portfolio in `sample.markdown` in this repo
-* Copy the content of `structure.markdown` as a starting point
+* Copy the content of `template.markdown` as a starting point
 * Fill in and submit your own content.

 ## Evaluation Process